Knowing your rights when it comes to debt collectors is half the battle.

 Jeanne Sahadi, J. (2014, August 7).
 1 in 3 American adults have ‘debt in collections’.
 CNNMoney. https://money.cnn.com/2014/07/29/pf/debt-collections/index.html.

-Creditor harassment by way for debt collections is by far one of the worst headaches anyone can find themselves in.
+Creditor harassment for debt collections is by far one of the worst headaches anyone can find themselves in.
 Debt collectors often use illegal tactics to coerce, intimidate, threaten and harass consumers into paying money they may or may not owe.
 They are in violation of the Fair Debt Collection Practices Act (FDCPA) when using these tactics on individuals every day.

 It is illegal under the FDPCA to follow any number of debt collection tactics; or Creditor Harassment including: